Rjmoodie/yardpass-upgrade/LOAD_TESTING_GUIDE.md

-# 🚀 YardPass Load Testing Guide
+# 🚀 Liventix Load Testing Guide

 ## 📋 Overview

-This guide provides comprehensive load testing strategies for all critical systems in YardPass.
+This guide provides comprehensive load testing strategies for all critical systems in Liventix.
 Use this to ensure your app performs well under real-world production loads before TestFlight and App Store launch.

 ---